-The rule adopts common sense protections that responsible lenders already follow.
+The current payday loan rule, originally scheduled to go into effect in 2019, adopts common sense protections that responsible lenders already follow.
 Lenders that make loans of 45 days or less or balloon payment loans must make a reasonable determination that borrowers can afford to repay the loan while meeting other expenses.
-Payday lenders may make a limited number of loans without assessing ability to pay.
-The rule also limits high-cost lenders from repeatedly debiting bank accounts for unaffordable loans.
-Most credit union and community bank loans are exempt.
+Payday lenders may make only a limited number of loans without assessing ability to repay.
+But the CFPB has no proposed to repeal the bulk of the rule, leaving it toothless.
+Comments on the proposal are due May 15.

 *By sending an email letter, you agree to receive occasional email updates from NCLC.
 You can unsubscribe at any time.

 - Submit comments to the CFPB by May 15, 2019 telling it to retain the payday loan rule.

 - Tweet at your senators and representatives using #StoptheDebtTrap to urge them to support state interest rate caps and other protections from 400% interest rate payday and car-title loans.